nemequ/portable-snippets/builtin/README.md

 # Built-Ins

-These snippets are intended to provide portable versions of many of GCC's built-ins and MSVC's intrinsics.
-In general, the plan is to provide `psnip_builtin_*` functions which correspond to `__builtin_*` in GCC, and `psnip_intrin_*` which correspond to the `_*` intrinsics in MSVC.
+This module provides portable implementations of many compiler builtins and intrinsics, allowing you to use builtins and intrinsics on compilers which don't support them.
+This includes other compilers (*e.g.*, GCC builtins on MSVC) and older versions of the same compiler.

+We also provide exact-width variants of many builtins; no more calling different functions depending on the size of `int`, `long`, `long long`, etc.  These are typically just aliases for the appropriate function, but if we can't find an appropriate type a fully portable implementation will be used.

-If `PSNIP_BUILTIN_EMULATE_NATIVE` is defined *before* `builtin.h` is included, this header will also define any missing native-style built-ins, allowing you to use the native names without regard for which compiler is actually in use (i.e., you can use `__builtin_ffs` directly in MSVC, or any other compiler).
+If you define `PSNIP_BUILTIN_EMULATE_NATIVE` *before* `builtin.h` is included, this header will also define any missing native-style built-ins, allowing you to use the native names without regard for which compiler is actually in use (*i.e.*, you can use `__builtin_ffs` directly in MSVC, or any other compiler, including GCC < 3.3).

-If the compiler already has the builtin, the psnip function will simply be defined to that builtin, meaning there should be no performance penalty.
+If the compiler already has the builtin, the psnip function will simply be defined to that builtin.
 If the compiler does not have an implementation it will be implemented using either a built-in/intrinsic the compiler *does* support (i.e., using an MSVC intrinsic to implement a GCC built-in), or a fully-portable pure C implementation.

-For GCC-style builtins, the header will also define exact-width 32- and 64-bit variants in the form of `psnip_builtin_foo32` and `psnip_builtin_foo64`.
-These are typically just aliases for the appropriate function, but if we can't find an appropriate type a fully portable implementation will be used.

 For example, for GCC's `__builtin_ffs` builtin, we provide implementations which work everywhere (including versions of GCC prior